rngolam/Small-Shell/README.md

 # Smallsh (Small Shell)

-A custom interactive shell implementing a subset of well-known shell features.
+A custom, interactive shell implementing a subset of well-known UNIX shell features.
 Written in C.

 ## Features